Automattic/vip-governance-plugin/README.md

 The plugin records two data points for analytics, on VIP sites:

-1. A usage metric when the block editor is loaded with the VIP Governance plugin activated.
+1. A usage metric when the block editor is loaded with the WordPress VIP Block Governance plugin activated.
 This analytic data simply is a counter, and includes no information about the post's content or metadata.
 It will only include the customer site ID to associate the usage.

 2. When an error occurs from within the plugin on the [WordPress VIP][wpvip] platform.
 This is used to identify issues with customers for private follow-up.